Interoperability Concerns

 — Scanner community observer, after mutual aid departments had to request patches during a Toms River residential fire

-Toms River operates on a 700 MHz Trunked Radio System (TRS), part of a broader push by the FCC for public safety agencies to move to digital frequencies.
-While digital systems offer technical advantages, the decision to fully encrypt is separate from the choice of radio technology.
+Toms River operates on a 700 MHz Trunked Radio System (TRS).
+Digital radio systems offer operational advantages, but the decision to encrypt is independent of the technology choice.

 Technical Reality

-• Digital doesn't require encryption: Many departments use digital radio systems while keeping communications open
+• Many departments use digital radio systems while keeping communications open—digital doesn't require encryption

-• The FCC mandates interoperability channels remain unencrypted: National interoperability calling channels must stay in the clear
+• National interoperability calling channels must stay in the clear per FCC mandate

-• Encryption is a policy choice: Toms River chose to encrypt—the technology didn't require it
+• Toms River chose to encrypt; the technology didn't require it

 What Other Departments Do